Robdel12/DropKick/readme.md

 ### Adding or editing code
 - Fork Dropkick
-- Run `npm install` to install all the dev dependancies
+- Run `npm install` to install all the dev dependencies
 - Make your changes
-  - You can chose to do the changes on either the `develop` branch or `master` branch of your fork
   - Follow the same coding style that's written in dropkick.js. ** Not doing this will result in a lot of comments on your pull request*
 - Write tests
   - If you're adding a feature write a test for it
   - If you're fixing a bug write a test for it.
 - Run `gulp` from your command line.
   - The default runner will run the test suite, lint, and minify the JS.
-- If all tests pass you can create a pull request vs the `develop` branch.
+- If all tests pass you can create a pull request.
 Tag any related github issue tickets in the PR.

 **If you fail to do any of these we probably will not accept your changes**